 Bowel cancer causes and symptoms

 - Strong family history – bowel cancer can run in the family.
-Whether you’re at increased risk depends on who was diagnosed and at what age.

 Family history of cancer

 If one or more of your close family members (such as a parent or sibling) have had bowel cancer, it may increase your risk.
 This is especially the case if they were diagnosed before the age of 55, or if there are 2 close relatives on the same side of your family with bowel cancer.

 A family history of other cancers, such as endometrial cancer, may also increase your risk of developing bowel cancer.

 There are two rare conditions that occur in some families.
 These cause a small number (5% to 6%) of bowel cancers.

 Familial adenomatous polyposis (FAP)

 This condition causes hundreds of polyps to form in the bowel.
 If polyps caused by FAP are not removed, they will become cancerous.